Sumirmat97/ReminderApp/README.md

 Using the setting the user can select their default title, time to remind and notification tone.

-As of now the images along with the reminders are random pics
+As of now the images along with the reminders are random pics.

+version 1: Complete.

-## To do: ##
+## Version 2 To do: ##
 * Make those images in sync with the title of the reminder